beastienerd/datafest/schedule.md

 ## Friday, April 27, 2018
 **Welcome!**

-5-6pm - Registration  / Team formation
+* 5pm - Registration
-6-7pm - Kickoff & Meet the data
+* 5:30pm - Kickoff presentation.
+Meet the data!
-7pm - Dinner
+* 6 - Dinner

 Consultants available for help until midnight, you can work as late as you like.

 ## Saturday, April 28, 2018
 **Carry on!**

-9am - Breakfast
+* 9am - Breakfast
-12:30pm - Lunch
+* 12:30pm - Lunch
-5:30pm - Group photo
+* 5:30pm - Group photo
-6:00pm - Dinner
+* 6:00pm - Dinner
-11:50pm - Midnight snack & prize raffle
+* 11:45pm - Midnight snack & prize raffle

 Consultants available for help until midnight, you can work as late as you like.

 ## Sunday, April 29, 2018
 **Wrap up!**

-_(Times are slightly TBD depending on the number of groups presenting)_
+* 10am - Brunch

-10am - Brunch
+* 11-11:30am - Quick workshop on creating presentations in R Studio (Optional - Location TBD)
-11-11:30am - Quick workshop on creating presentations in R Studio (Optional - Location TBD) 1pm - Lunch (on your own)
+* 1pm - Lunch (on your own)
-2-3pm - Presentations and judges' deliberations
+* 2pm - Presentations and judges' deliberations
-3:30pm - Award ceremony
+* 2:30pm - Award ceremony

 Consultants available for help until 1pm.